Tips for Completing Your FAFSA

 If you complete your FAFSA application after the priority deadline, you will still be eligible to receive Pell Grant and Direct Loan funds for which you qualify.
 Meeting the priority deadline, however, assures your consideration for all of the aid program funding we have available.

 If we require additional information, we will request the missing information by sending an email to your university email address or the email you provided on your FAFSA.
 If your email address is invalid, we will send printed information to your regular postal mail address.
-Once our files are complete, we will inform you about your aid eligibility.

 Please contact us if your plans have changed and you will no longer be attending the University of South Carolina.